polkadot-js/common/README.md

 # @polkadot/util

 Various useful utility functions that are used across all projects in the @polkadot namespace.
-It provides utlitiy functions with additional safety checks, allowing not only for consistent coding, but also reducing the general boilerplate.
+It provides utility functions with additional safety checks, allowing not only for consistent coding, but also reducing the general boilerplate.

 ## Usage